julzaza/wildwitchherbs/_posts/2025-09-23-seven-sacred-springs-serbia.md

 On Midsummer Eve, Vlach women **bathed in dew and spring water**, then gathered **mugwort and vervain** for fertility rites.

+Read more about the fertility rites of the Vlaska Wise Women, including **[Weddings Under the Moon and Milk Spells](/fertility-rites-vlach-danube-folklore/)**.

 ### 4. **Izvor Svetog Nikole – St. Nicholas Spring**
 A Christian chapel crowns the site, but locals say the **old river god still lives beneath the stones**.